 There’s a myriad of reasons.
 Here are a few:

-- You have a poor relationship with food and either can’t identify or tune out your body’s hunger and satiety signaling.
+- You’re out of tune with your body and either can’t identify or tune out your body’s hunger and satiety signaling.

-- The food you eat isn’t real, therefore the signaling mechanisms (hormonal) can’t do their job.
+- The food you eat isn’t real, therefore the signaling mechanisms (hormonal) are disordered (if so, try this).

 - You’ve spent years abusing your body with junk food which has made your hunger and satiety signaling unreliable.

 - The food you eat is nutritionally poor, so while your stomach gets full, you’re left starving at the cellular level.

 - You’re using food as a symbolic substitute for meeting unmet needs and feeding emotional hunger (if that’s the case, check this out).